 Navajo Mud Toys

 Lion with beaded forehead and Mane, Mamie Deschillie (the lion has been acquired, thank you)

-Santa Riding Chicken $50. (signed MD) Mamie Deschellie
+Santa Riding Chicken $50. (signed MD) Mamie Deschillie

-Gray Panther Tiger $50. (signed MD) Mamie Deschellie
+Gray Panther Tiger $50. (signed MD) Mamie Deschillie

 White Buffalo $35.
 Elsie Benally